mspass-team/mspass/docs/source/user_manual/memory_management.rst

 designed to provide functionality in a distributed memory cluster of computers that define all modern HPC and cloud systems.
-Keep in mind that in such systems there are two very different definitions of system memory:  (1) memory available to a each worker node, and (2) the aggregate memory pool of all worker nodes assigned to a job.
+Keep in mind that in such systems there are two very different definitions of system memory:  (1) memory available to each worker node, and (2) the aggregate memory pool of all worker nodes assigned to a job.
 Dask and spark abstract the cluster and attempt to run a workflow within the physical limits of both node and total memory pools.
 If they are asked to do